 Writer

-Write anything from novels, children's books or poetry to travel guides and instruction manuals.
+Write all sorts of things – from novels and children's books to poetry.
+You could even produce travel guides or instruction manuals.

 Also known as: travel writer, blogger, author